 For each focus, we will be sharing with you exactly what we’re doing to help save energy, reduce water consumption, recycling more waste and to improve our green travel credentials.
 We’ll also be asking you to help us out along the way – pointing out where we can improve and if there’s anything we’re not doing.

 In order to help reduce our carbon emissions, we’ll be saving energy, reducing our water consumption, increasing the amount of waste we recycle and encouraging green travel to and from our centres.

-In order to help achieve this, across the next four months and moving forward as a whole, we will… be implementing a number of initiatives.
+In order to help achieve this we will… be implementing a number of initiatives.
 These can be small things – turning TVs off, rather than leaving them on stand-by, or making sure lights are switched off in an empty room.
 The average leisure centre is an enormous consumer of electricity – using the same amount of power as 277 homes per day, so every little helps in this regard!